 ‘The design motif ‘Peau Fisi hina’ represents foam tipped waves breaking on the shore.
 The point where the ocean of fathomless depths encounters the land references the meeting point between spiritual and material realms’ (Ruha Fifita)

 Two videos are featured.
 One presents collaboration being written into a National Mental Health Policy.
 In my last week in Tonga in 2018 I was invited to speak at a workshop finalising the National Mental Health plan.
 The second is feedback from Hufanga Dr ‘Okusitino Mahina and Kolokesa Uafā Māhina-Tuai relating to the translation and use of the term tevolo.
 The presence and use of the camera in both events has a history, and this page seeks to present the longer history of my use of the video camera in Tonga.

 The process of making the film spans twenty years.
 When I first took a video camera to Tonga in 1998 I had no intention of making a documentary.
 This section attempts to give some history to the process and feedback involved in making the documentary, in a way that does justice to the making explicit of assumptions and the learning that emerged for filming at the service of community.
 The finished product reflects many encounters and influences not all of which can be acknowledged in the credits of the documentary.

-I end with feedback from screenings of the finished version that helped inform some of the content of this Project Pouono website.
+In the final section, Pouono-Impact and Transformations, I include feedback from a community screening of the final version that helped inform the content and purpose of this Project Pouono website.

-Here are some of the key stages that I will expand on when people express interest:
+Here are some of the key stages that I will expand on in the future: